Big-Life-Lab/PHES-ODM/metadata_en.md

 	-	`sdNr`: Standard deviation, normalized
 	-	`other`: Other aggregation method.
 Add description to aggregationOther

--	**aggregationOther**: [string] Description for other type of aggregation not listed in aggregation.
+-	**aggregationOther**:(Aggregation other): [string] Description for other type of aggregation not listed in aggregation.

--	**index**: [integer] Index number in case the measurement was taken multiple times.
+-	**index**:(Index): [integer] Index number in case the measurement was taken multiple times.

--	**value**: [float] The actual measurement value that was obtained through analysis.
+-	**value**:(Value): [float] The actual measurement value that was obtained through analysis.

--	**qualityFlag**: [boolean] Does the reporter suspect the measurement having some quality issues
+-	**qualityFlag**:(Quality flag): [boolean] Does the reporter suspect the measurement having some quality issues

--	**accessToPublic**: [boolean] If this is 'no', this data will not be available to the public.
+-	**accessToPublic**:(Access to public): [boolean] If this is 'no', this data will not be available to the public.
 If missing, data will be available to the public.

--	**accessToAllOrg**: [boolean] If this is 'no', this data will not be available to any partner organization.
+-	**accessToAllOrg**:(Access to all org): [boolean] If this is 'no', this data will not be available to any partner organization.
 If missing, data will be available to the all organizations.

--	**accessToSelf**: [boolean] If this is 'no', this data will not be shown on the portal when this reporter logs in.
+-	**accessToSelf**:(Access to self): [boolean] If this is 'no', this data will not be shown on the portal when this reporter logs in.
 If missing, data will be available to this reporter.

--	**accessToPHAC**: [boolean] If this is 'no', the data will not be available to employees of the Public Health Agency of Canada - PHAC.
+-	**accessToPHAC**:(Access to phac): [boolean] If this is 'no', the data will not be available to employees of the Public Health Agency of Canada - PHAC.
 If missing, data will be available to employees of the Public Health Agency of Canada - PHAC.

--	**accessToLocalHA**: [boolean] If this is 'no', the, data will not be available to local health authorities.
+-	**accessToLocalHA**:(Access to local ha): [boolean] If this is 'no', the, data will not be available to local health authorities.
 If missing, data will be available to local health authorities.

--	**accessToProvHA**: [boolean] If this is 'no', this data will not be available to provincial health authorities.
+-	**accessToProvHA**:(Access to prov ha): [boolean] If this is 'no', this data will not be available to provincial health authorities.
 If missing, data will be available to provincial health authorities.

--	**accessToOtherProv**: [boolean] If this is 'no', this data will not be available to other data providers not listed before.
+-	**accessToOtherProv**:(Access to other prov): [boolean] If this is 'no', this data will not be available to other data providers not listed before.
 If missing, data will be available to other data providers not listed before

--	**accessToDetails**: [boolean] More details on the existing confidentiality requirements of this measurement.
+-	**accessToDetails**:(Access to details): [boolean] More details on the existing confidentiality requirements of this measurement.

--	**notes**: [string] Any additional notes.
+-	**notes**:(Notes): [string] Any additional notes.

 ## Site

 The site of wastewater sampling, including several defaults that can be used to populate new samples upon creation.

--	**siteID**: (Primary Key) [string] Unique identifier for the location where wastewater sample was taken.
+-	**siteID**:(Site id): (Primary Key) [string] Unique identifier for the location where wastewater sample was taken.

--	**name**: [string] Given name to the site.
+-	**name**:(Name): [string] Given name to the site.
 Location name could be a treatment plant, campus, institution or sewer location, etc.

--	**description**: [string] Description of wastewater site (city, building, street, etc.) to better identify the location of the sampling point.
+-	**description**:(Description): [string] Description of wastewater site (city, building, street, etc.) to better identify the location of the sampling point.

--	**type**: [category] Type of site or institution where sample was taken.
+-	**type**:(Type): [category] Type of site or institution where sample was taken.
 	-	`airPln`: Airplane.
 	-	`corFcil`: Correctional facility.
 	-	`school`: School